learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.7.
-What is a higher order function?
+## Q. What is a higher order function?

 A Higher-Order function is a function that receives a function as an argument or returns the function as output.